 The 5 Best Pregnancy Books For Men

-The last 15 years have seen an explosion in books by dads, for dads.
+The last 15 years have seen an explosion in pregnancy books by dads, for dads.
 There’s now published advice on everything from delivery room protocol to grappling with the male version of postpartum depression.
-While she reads What To Expect, you should brush up on these 5 titles.
+While she reads What To Expect, you should brush up on these 5 must-read books for men.
 If that sounds like a lot, remember there’s an infinitely growing list of parenting books you’ll be told to read that you’ll never have time to actually get to once the kid arrives.
 Then remember there are Crib Notes for those, and thank your friends at Fatherly.
 For now, get reading.

 The Expectant Father by Armin A. Brott and Jennifer Ash ($9)

 The Reluctant FatherFor new dads, the beginning of fatherhood is like the end of Anchorman: you’re sleepless, unwashed, enraged, and confused.
 The biggest difference is your glass case of emotion is a sleeping infant’s nursery, so you can’t scream (and no one would hear you anyway).
 This pregnancy book offers the most honest portrait of Year One and the greatest reassurance that it’s okay to hate your kid’s tiny guts before you fall in love with them.

 Home Game: An Accidental Guide To FatherhoodNew York Times bestseller Michael Lewis kept a running diary of each of his 3 children’s first year as a way to chronicle and cope with the ambivalence and confusion he initially felt.
 It’s poignant, humorous, heartening, and totally relatable.
 The only difference between Lewis’ story and your own is when his daughter pees in the pool, strangers pay $10 to read about it.
 When yours does it, strangers find a new pool.

 Home Game: An Accidental Guide to Fatherhood by Michael Lewis ($10)